JiscaH/sequoiaExtra/GRM_tool/README.md

 Run `gfortran -O3 grm_tool.f90 -o grm_tool` (where you may substitute gfortran by another compiler of your choice)

 ## Input files

 - `--in` : input file pair with GRM, as returned by `plink --make-grm-gz` or `gcta --make-grm`.
 Extensions .grm.id and .grm.gz are added.
 - `--only` : individual subset, only pairs where either individual is listed are considered.
-Text file with a single column with IDs, no header row.
+A text file with no header, and either two columns with IDs in the second column (same format as for `plink --keep`), or a single column with IDs (any additional columns are ignored if there are \>2 columns).
 - `-only-among` : as `--only`, but only pairs where *both* individuals are listed are considered. grm

 ## Program options